 FDA Approves tofersen (Qalsody™) for Treatment of SOD1-ALS

-Mark HeidenAdvocacy, Foundation Blog, Home Page
+Mark HeidenAdvocacy, Clinical Trials, Foundation Blog, Home Page

 We are pleased that the FDA has granted accelerated approval to tofersen for treatment of SOD1-ALS.
 As the first FDA-approved treatment to target a genetic cause of ALS, this is a landmark moment for the ALS community.